LuckyJimJD/ProfessionalResponsibility/_rules-statutes/NC_RPC_Section1.md

 Amended Eff.
 February 27, 2003; May 4, 2000.

-# 27 NCAC 02 Rule 1.06	Confidentiality of Information
+## Rule 1.06 Confidentiality of Information

 (a) A lawyer shall not reveal information acquired during the professional relationship with a client unless the client gives informed consent, the disclosure is impliedly authorized in order to carry out the representation or the disclosure is permitted by paragraph (b).

 (b) A lawyer may reveal information protected from disclosure by paragraph (a) to the extent the lawyer reasonably believes necessary:

 	(1)	to comply with the Rules of Professional Conduct, the law or court order;